-Bose draws curtain on SleepBuds after complaints about battery life
+Bose draws curtain on Sleepbuds after complaints about battery life

 The Sleepbuds also offered white noise tracks such as wind turbines or waves to help you drift off at night – as sleeping aids, the didn't have the ability to play music.

-When we reviewed the SleepBuds in 2018, we were actually very impressed by their comfortable fit and sleek design; however, it's clear that the buds didn't live up to customer expectations in the long term.
+When we reviewed the Sleepbuds in 2018, we were actually very impressed by their comfortable fit and sleek design, and we didn't experience any issues with the battery life, which came in at just under the stated 16 hours; however, it's clear that the buds didn't live up to customer expectations in the long term.

 In the meantime, Bose says it's "committed to making our vision a reality", so we could well see a new version of the SleepBuds hit the market soon – for now, we'll have to say goodnight to the originals.